 Animal Computer Interaction research

-At the FutureLab research team of the Polytechnic University of Valencia (UPV), my thesis supervisors and I are working on the Animal Computer Interaction field by developing suitable and engaging playful digital experiences for animals.
+At the FutureLab research team of the Polytechnic University of Valencia (UPV), my thesis supervisor and I are working on the Animal Computer Interaction field by developing suitable and engaging playful digital experiences for animals.
 We are part of the Software Engineering and Information Systems (ISSI) research group, at the Department of Information Systems and Computation (DSIC).

 Patricia Pons MSc (2013, Universitat Politècnica de València – UPV) is currently a PhD student at the UPV.
 She received a degree in Computer Science (2012) obtaining the Best Student Award in Computer Science at UPV in 2012.
 She also received a MSc in Software Engineering, Formal Methods and Information Systems (2013) at the same university.
 She has been granted a research fellowship from the Spanish Government to work with the FutureLab team at the ISSI research group.
 Her current research interests include multimodal technology for animal use and the development of interactive digital games for animals.